-This extraordinary estate has been cared for and developed by the Royal Botanic Gardens, Kew for over 50 years.
-Surround yourself in the natural beauty of the area, enjoy afternoon tea or learn about the essential conservation work of Kew's Millennium Seed Bank.
-With natural play areas for the children, and wildlife all around, there is something to keep everyone entertained.
+At the heart of Wakehurst is the world's largest wild seed conservation project, whose mission is to conserve bankable wild plant species.
+Step inside the Millennium Seed Bank to discover the important work of Kew scientists.
+Beautiful whatever the season, surround yourself in the natural beauty of the gardens and woodlands, enjoy afternoon tea, or learn about the essential conservation work of Kew.
+With natural play areas for children, and wildlife all around, there is something to keep everyone entertained.

 Opening Times: Open daily from 10am.
 Closing times vary according to season.
 Closed 24 and 25 December